Connect with others who understand.

 Compression Garments

-Orthostatic hypotension can worsen when blood pools (builds up) in the legs.
+Orthostatic hypotension can worsen when blood builds up in the legs.
 Special compression stockings help prevent this from occurring and minimize orthostatic hypotension.
-These are fitted to suit you and help your blood vessels constrict when you stand.
+These are tight socks that help your blood vessels constrict when you stand.

 Similarly, medical abdominal binders cinch around the middle of the body and serve the same purpose as compression stockings.